 Printing with the Lulzbot Mini is very satisfying.
 After loading orienting and slicing the model, it’s simply a matter of hitting the “Print” button in Cura which positions the extruder above the build plate to begin the preheating sequence.

-Capable of reaching temperatures up to 300 degrees Celsius, the all-metal Hexagon extruder undergoes a nifty nozzle cleaning procedure which is intended to remove any extraneous residue, but isn’t always 100% effective.
-Immediately afterwards, the Mini begins a very useful self levelling routine by touching the tip of the nozzle to a conductive plate on each of the build surface’s four corners.
+Capable of reaching temperatures up to 300 degrees Celsius, the all-metal Hexagon extruder undergoes a nifty nozzle cleaning procedure which is intended to remove any extraneous residue but isn’t always 100% effective.
+Immediately afterward, the Mini begins a very useful self leveling routine by touching the tip of the nozzle to a conductive plate on each of the build surface’s four corners.
 While this process ensures rock solid first layer adhesion, it gets old very quickly.
 Especially if the goal is a quick turnover between print jobs.

 All test prints were produced with Colorfabb nGen 3.00mm at a temperature of 230 degrees Celsius with a bed temperature of 85 degrees, a layer height of 225 microns and a speed of 50mm/sec.